tawhid-k/Plavio/README.md

-# SchedulingWizard - Course Scheduling Application
+# Plavio - Course Scheduling Application

 ## Project Overview
 SchedulingWizard is a Windows Forms application written in C# that helps manage and generate course schedules.
 The application appears to be designed for educational institutions to handle course scheduling and user management.